You've just given birth to a wonderful baby, and everyone is so happy and joyful.

 Everyone, that is, except you.

-If this is supposed to be such a happy time, why do you feel:
+If this is supposed to be such a happy time, why do you:

-These can be common signs of postpartum mood disorder and sometimes can be experienced by any new parent … a mom or a dad.
+These can be common signs of postpartum mood disorder, which can be experienced by any new parent—a mom or a dad.

 You're not alone.
 Talking about it helps.

-Parents can attend alone, with their babies, partners or other supportive friends or family members.
+You can attend alone, with your baby, partners or other supportive friends or family members.

 Women who are currently pregnant and have experienced anxiety or depression currently or in the past, are also encouraged and welcome to attend.

-This group meets remotely on the first and third Tuesdays of each month, from 7-9 p.m.
-For remote access, contact the Healthline at 425.899.3000 or email: firstname.lastname@example.org.
-The group is free.
+This free group meets remotely on the first and third Tuesdays of each month, from 7-9 p.m.
+For remote access, contact the Healthline at (425) 899-3000 or email: firstname.lastname@example.org.

 Improving Birth www.improvingbirth.org

-Prevention and Treatment of Traumatic Birth (PATTch) http://pattch.org/
+Prevention and Treatment of Traumatic Childbirth (PATTCh) http://pattch.org/

 Solace for Mothers www.solaceformothers.org